 Place a large pot of water on high heat to boil (include a strainer basket if you have one).

-When water is boiling, add butternut and squash and boil until fork tender, about 8-10 minutes.
+When water is boiling, add butternut and squash and boil until tender when pierced with a fork, about 8-10 minutes.

 While vegetables are boiling, shred cheese.